Its versatile 22,700 square feet of meeting and banquet space can handle busines... more

 Saturday 10:00 AM - 4:00 PM

 The Great Bridge Battlefield and Waterways History Foundation (GBB&WHF) invites you to the 7th Annual Waterways Heritage Festival.
-Please note that this event has been rescheduled to October 15, 2016 due to inclement weather.

 Located on the Intracoastal Waterways in Chesapeake, VA, the Waterways Heritage Festival is truly a rich celebration of Chesapeake's waterways and cultural heritage.
 Last year's festival hosted several guilds, exhibitors, and vendors from across the Commonwealth showcasing the skills, talents, and craftiness of people and their trades that have contributed to the establishment and development of this unique region.
 Exhibitors and vendors display, demonstrate, and sell handmade crafts including baked goods, basketry, beekeeping, doll making, fiber arts, fine art, fly fishing, fly tying, glassblowing, handbags, jams, jewelry, knitting, lamb cuisine, live music, living history and musket firing demonstrations, pottery, quilting, sewing, shaker boxes, sheep shearing, soap making, spinning, storytelling, weaving, wood-carving, and more.